System-Genesis/mock/README.md

-Server that give fake data to simulate date for dev
+Server that give fake data to simulate data for dev